mikerochip/ergonomic-cpp/README.md

 1. Right click the "Developer PowerShell for VS 2019" result and choose Pin to Taskbar

 **NOTE: Use this command prompt when working with this project**

+### ⚠ Warning ⚠

+* You can't open just any command prompt to access MSVC's C++ tools.
+You need a Developer Command Prompt for the specific version of VS you install.
+The reason for this is that a bunch of env vars are added to the command prompt on launch, and the vars are specific to each MSVC version, so they'd be absent or have version conflicts otherwise.
+* As of this writing (Mar 13 2022), Visual Studio 2022 (VS 17) doesn't work.
+A dependency of POCO, OpenSSL (specifically openssl/1.1.1l) doesn't have prebuilt binaries for VS 17, and building it from source fails because: (A) its Conan recipe uses NMake and (B) there's a (Conan?) bug where it picks the x86 version of NMake even though the target arch is x86_64.

 ## CMake